PORTHILLY FARM-1551.jpg

 He is also a chef with a passion for cooking on open fire, and co-founder of award-winning sustainable restaurant Poco Tapas Bar.
 He founded Abergavenny Food Festival’s Cooking On Fire stage where he was dubbed the ‘Keeper Of The Flame’ and has worked with many leading talents in the food industry.
 Over the last decade of curating menus across food and drinks, has had numerous recipes published nationally.

 A child of the outdoors, his connection to the land and water is ever-present in his imagery; a rugged and heart-felt aesthetic.
-He prides himself on his ability to set his subjects at ease, giving his portraits a natural authenticity. loves to work with natural light in all it’s moods and is playful with focus to celebrate subtle detail.
+He prides himself on his ability to set his subjects at ease, giving his portraits natural authenticity.
+He loves to work with natural light in all its moods and is playful with focus and framing to celebrate subtle detail.

 His favourite place to be is by the sea, sand between toes and salt in his hair.

-Featured publications include National Geographic Food, Conde Naste Traveller, The Guardian, Olive Magazine, Waitrose Magazine and ‘Craft Britain, Why Making Matters’ by Helen Chislett & David Linley.
+Featured publications include National Geographic, Conde Naste Traveller, BBC, The Guardian, Olive Magazine, Waitrose Magazine and ‘Craft Britain, Why Making Matters’ by Helen Chislett & David Linley.